contentful/slash-developers/docs/android/tutorials/api-demo-final.md

 }
 ~~~

-## Usable by all (??)

-Contentful enables structuring content in any possible way, making it accessible both to developers through the API and for editors via the web interface.
-It's a perfect tool to use for any project that involves content that should be properly managed by editors, in a CMS, instead of developers having to deal with the hardcoded content.

 ## Explore further

+Contentful lets you structure content in any possible way, making it accessible both to developers through the API and for editors via the web interface.
+It's a perfect tool to use for any project that involves content that should be properly managed by editors, in a CMS, instead of developers having to deal with hardcoded content.

-We'd like to help you understand our product, so here are our suggested next steps:
+We'd like to help you understand Contenful more, so here are our suggested next steps:

 - [Browse other Java tutorials](/developers/docs/java/)
 - [Explore our four APIs](/developers/docs/concepts/apis)